AAEVT Anesthesia Society

 Still have questions?
 We're here to help.

-Any member of the AAEVT who wants to expand their expertise, skill and knowledge in the area of Equine Anesthesia can become a member of the Anesthesia Society!
+Any member of the AAEVT who wants to expand their skill and knowledge in the area of Equine Anesthesia can become a member of the Anesthesia Society!

 The AAEVT Anesthesia Society’s Mission is: